wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-golem-stone.md

 <summary>Random Encounter</summary>

 1. **Monster:** 1 stone golem.
-1. **Lair:** A stone alcove engraved with arcane runes. <br>	&nbsp; OR <br>	**Omen:** Very, very ehavy footsteps.
+1. **Lair:** A stone alcove engraved with arcane runes. <br>	&nbsp; OR <br>	**Omen:** Very, very heavy footsteps.
 1. **Spoor:** An object that is guarded by the golem.
 1. **Tracks:** Very straight, very heavy foot tracks.
 1. **Trace:** A stone statue.
-1. **Trace:** A boulder that could only have been moved by a colossal strenght.
+1. **Trace:** A boulder that could only have been moved by a colossal strength.
 </details>

 <details markdown="1">
 <summary>Crafting Instructions</summary>

-Creating an stone golem takes 4 Spell Dices and the equivalent of 4 [treasures](https://saltygoo.github.io/2020/11/10/extra-rules#treasures) in stone.
+Creating an stone golem takes 5 Spell Dices and the equivalent of 5 [treasures](https://saltygoo.github.io/2020/11/10/extra-rules#treasures) in stone.
 Roll 1D6 to know the result.
 Add 1 to your roll for each additional spell dice spent.

 1. Explodes (4D6)
 1. Berserk.